-12. Location of the proposal.
-Give sufficient inforn understand the precise location of your proposed p • • • • • • • • • • • • • • • • • • • address, if any, and section, township, and range, if f known.
-If a proposal would occur over a range of area, provide the range or bota legal description, site plan, vicinity map, and topo ' ' available.
-While you should submit any plans required to duplicate maps or detailed plans submit applications related to this checklist.
+2. Location of the proposal.
+Give sufficient information for a person to nderstand the precise location of your proposed project, including a street ddress, if any, and section, township, and range, if known.
+If a proposal would ccur over a range of area, provide the range or boundaries of the site(s).
+Provide legal description, site plan, vicinity map, and topographic map, if reasonably vailable.
+While you should submit any plans required by the agency, you are not equired to duplicate maps or detailed plans submitted with any permit pplications related to this checklist. rr